 Decode 02: Birdy's still on earth and Tsutomu is still stuck in her body.
 As the local law enforcement for Earth, Birdy gets put on an assignment to track down recently escaped convicts.
 The cover up of the weapon of mass destruction that left many on Earth dead didn't sit well with Birdy, and the convicts who helped to steal it might provide her with answers her superiors aren't willing to give.
 But right before finding each one they turn up dead.
 Who's killing them, and why?

 There are many old OVA series that didn't get far, so it makes sense a few of these might get revisited.
-Why they'd pick such an average title like Birdy the Mighty is a mystery.
+Why they'd pick a title like Birdy the Mighty is a mystery.
 The success of the series varies between the two seasons decode 01 and decode 02

 Decode 01 starts out with the incident which causes Birdy and Tsutomu to end up in the same body, but it's strange that hardly anything comes out of this material.
 The two squabble a bit, but expectations of the awkwardness of sharing a body, or the strengths of one supporting the other doesn't really happen.
 Instead it concentrates on the plot with the Ryunka; the weapon which could destroy the earth that goes missing.
 Where Decode 01 comes together is the blooming romance between Tsutomu and a girl named Sayaka.
 Sayaka is a rich girl who is introverted and very withdrawn, but has an encounter with the Ryunka which transforms her into a much more vibrant and outgoing girl.
 Not surprisingly she (and her relationship with Tsutomu) is basically invented for the purpose of endgame drama but it still works pretty well.
 Overall Decode 01 was mediocre.